mboleary/presentation-web-audio/src/02-sound.md

 44.1kHz (CD Quality) and 48kHz (DVD Quality) are the common standards

+@note - Samples are points of sound
+    - discrete samples of a continuous waveform
-@note - Nyquist–Shannon sampling theorem: sample rate must be twice the signal bandwidth to avoid aliasing
+- Nyquist–Shannon sampling theorem: sample rate must be twice the signal bandwidth to avoid aliasing
 - mismatching sample rates can lead to artifacting or playback at the wrong speed in some software
     - just like resizing an image